 There is an additional category of disclosures called 'public interest disclosures' that qualify for protection.
 These can be made to journalists and members of Parliament but only if the person making the disclosure complies with the following requirements:

-- after 90 days has passed, the person must give the body to which the disclosure was made, a written notification that:
+- After 90 days have passed, the person must give the body to which the disclosure was made a written notification that: